Best Mess Kits

 Dishes are usually never a problem, as polypropylene is not very difficult to clean.
-But, stainless steel and aluminum pots and pans can be more of an issue.
+But, stainless steel and aluminium pots and pans can be more of an issue.
 Typically, if you see “nonstick” the cookware should be easier to clean.
 However, most of the time, this claim is exaggerated and you still need to spray the pan.
 If you do, the cleaning process will be much easier.

 The Construction of the Kit

 This is pretty straight-forward as you would like your mess kit to last as long as possible.
 But, different types of cookware and dishes will have different types of materials.
-It is hard to say that there is one dominant material over another, but you will often see stainless steel, aluminum, and polypropylene utilized.
-For pots and pans, you will generally either see them constructed from aluminum or stainless steel and each has their advantages.
+It is hard to say that there is one dominant material over another, but you will often see stainless steel, aluminium, and polypropylene utilized.
+For pots and pans, you will generally either see them constructed from aluminium or stainless steel and each has their advantages.
 Aluminum is a very lightweight material that has an incredible amount of strength and resistance to corrosion.
 In addition, it conducts heat extremely well.
 On the other hand, stainless steel is terrific because of its resistant to chemical damage, heat damage, and corrosion.
 Also, it has a superb strength grade making it ultra durable.

 Polypropylene will come into play with dishes and utensils.
 This type of material, which is a thermoplastic polymer, is an ideal substance as it has great resistance to fatigue, a low coefficient of friction and a high amount of strength.